Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Introduction

-A number of superclusters have been found in deep optical surveys of galaxies \citep[e.g. 2dF Galaxy Redshift Survey, 2MASS Redshift Survey, and SDSS-DR13;][]{ colless+2003, huchra+2012, alparslan+2014, Santiago-Bautista+2020}.
+A number of superclusters have been found in deep optical surveys of galaxies \citep[e.g., 2dF Galaxy Redshift Survey, 2MASS Redshift Survey, and SDSS-DR13;][]{ colless+2003, huchra+2012, alparslan+2014, Santiago-Bautista+2020}.
 In X-rays, the first flux-limited supercluster catalog was compiled by \cite{Chon+13}.
-Based on the \texttt{REFLEX II} cluster sample \citep{Chon+12}, they located 164 superclusters, of which only a couple above redshift of 0.35.
-Although a number of multiwavelength supercluster catalogs exist in the literature, only a few superclusters and their members have been studied in depth observationally, in particular Shapley supercluster at low redshift, and two high redshift clusters.
+Based on the \texttt{REFLEX II} cluster sample \citep{Chon+12}, they located 164 superclusters, of which only a couple are above a redshift of 0.35.
+Although a number of multiwavelength supercluster catalogs exist in the literature, only a few superclusters and their members have been observationally studied in depth, in particular the Shapley supercluster at low redshift, and two high-redshift clusters.